 the Leadership for Educational Equity Doctoral Program in 2009.
 I also teach MA level coursework related to critical pedagogy and student voice, and through my work in Continuing and Professional Education am responsible for developing programs for in-service teachers and school leaders to improve and expand their skills and practice.

-Classes I have taught at UC Denver
+Classes I have taught at CU Denver

 - Working with Families and Communities - LSC 5180